EstherRobotics/turtlebot3_color_detection/README.md

 ## 🔧 Parameters

 All the parameters are defined within the code.
-You can change the color defined for detection also the ranges of pixels for color detection and set up different velocities to see other behaviours of the robot movement.
+You can change the `color` to detect, adjust the `pixel ranges` used for color recognition, and configure different `velocities` to observe how the robot’s movement behavior changes.

 ## 🚀 Usage